ksjitendra18/astro-js-auth-oauth-passwordless-credentials/README.md

 - Turso DB
 - Drizzle ORM
-- Redis for storing verification codes
+- Redis for storing verification codes and rate limiting
 - Resend for sending emails
 - Solid.js
 - Zod
 - Database session strategy for auth persistence
 - Bcrypt for password encryption

 I am not using any external auth library for this guide.
-At the moment of writing Auth.js doesn't support Astro.
-In a separate blog I will do all these authentication strategy through Lucia Auth.
+At the moment of writing, Auth.js doesn't support Astro.
+In a separate blog post I will do all these authentication strategy through Lucia Auth.

 Here are the strategies with their starter code, finished code and also the related blog post.